Module version of SS 2022 (current)

 |300 h||75 h||10 CP|

-Responsible coordinator of the module PH2160 is Martin Stutzmann.
+Responsible coordinator of the module PH2160 is Ian Sharp.

 Content, Learning Outcome and Preconditions

-Part 1 of the lecture (about 50%) deals with classical (mainly mechanical and thermal) forms of renewable energy.
+In the first half the module (about 50%) deals with classical (mainly mechanical and thermal) forms of renewable energy.
 After a general discussion of different forms of energy and energy conservation, the system "earth-sun" as the origin of all forms of renewable energy is discussed in detail, in order to understand the underlying astrophysical boundary conditions.
 This is followed by an in-depth analysis of wave and tidal energy, wind energy, as well as geothermal and solar thermal energy.

 - understand the different forms of renewable energy, their origin and their specific boundary conditions in terms of availability, energy density and storage capability